gofore/aws-emr/presentation/README.md

 ## [Amazon Elastic MapReduce](http://aws.amazon.com/elasticmapreduce/)

 - Hadoop-based MapReduce cluster as a service
-- In goes data and streaming programs, out comes more data
+- Can run either Amazon-optimized Hadoop or MapR
-- All this can be configured from web UI or through API
+- Managed from a web UI or through API

 --